Antoine Galiot Mandat de Grancey: Before 1789

 Mandat de Grancey was baptised at Église Saint-Sulpice.
 He served in the First Company of Musketeers of the Garde ordinaire du Roi from 26 November 1753 to 2 March 1755, as enseigne à drapeau in the regiment of Gardes-Françaises (1755–57), then as Enseigne à Pique (from 5 June 1757) and sous-lieutenant (23 December 1759) in the same regiment.

-Antoine Galiot Mandat married Angélique Simone Boucher, daughter of a conseiller to the Parlement de Paris on 21 January 1758.
-They had two children – Alexandre, ensign to the regiment of the Gardes-Françaises, and a daughter married to a conseiller to the Parlement de Paris.
+Antoine Galiot Mandat married Angélique Simone Boucher, daughter of a conseiller to the Parlement of Paris on 21 January 1758.
+They had two children – Alexandre, ensign to the regiment of the Gardes-Françaises, and a daughter married to a conseiller to the Parlement of Paris.
 Antoine's father split his fortune between his children on his death on 6 April 1762.

 In 1789, he left the Gardes-Françaises, with the rank of captain or colonel retiré du service, according to Chenaye-Desbois.
 He was also a knight of the ordre royal et militaire de Saint-Louis.
 He tried in vain to become a gentleman of the court, but had to renounce his place despite his annual rent of 180,000 francs.

 In the pre-revolutionary period Marquis Antoine-Jean-Galiot de Mandat was well respected by his acquaintances in Les Pins, in the north east of Touraine, even by those who would soon lead Revolutionary efforts in the area.
 He is known in history as "a noble who embraced the revolutionary party" and thus his behaviour corresponded to that of his neighbours and peasants.